rabbitmq/rabbitmq-website/site/tutorial-four-python.md

 simple logging system.
 We were able to broadcast log messages to many receivers.

-In this tutorial we're going to add more features to it.
-First, we're going to make it possible to subscribe only to a subset of the messages.
-For example, we will be able to save only critical errors to the disk (to spare disk space), while still being able to print all the log messages on the console.
+In this tutorial we're going to add more features to it - we're going to make it possible to subscribe only to a subset of the messages.
+For example, we will be able to save only critical errors to the disk (to spare disk space), while still being able to print all of the log messages on the console.

-Later, we're going to improve the system even more, by adding a possibility to subscribe to log messages of particular severity produced by a particular agent.
-We might be interested in all the messages from our cron jobs, and only in critical logs from our web server.

 Bindings
 --------